arundo-tech/checklist-json-schema/README.md

 # checklist-json-schema

-The public JSON schema to write your own checklist.
+The public JSON schema is used to write your own checklist.

-This repo containes the JSON schema describing a checkclist.
+This repo contains the JSON schema describing a checkclist.

 The checklist is the central piece in the process of verifying a PDF document (especially the signed ones).